hendrikcech/rft/assignment1/draft-rft.md

 The *size* field of the header specifies the total length of the RFT packet including its header in bytes.

-*Number of CWND slots*, *size of CWND* and the *packet loss bit* are used as defined in (#CongestionControl).
-The CWND fields are only used by data packets sent by the server.
-In all other message they SHOULD be set to zero.
-The packet loss bit is only relevant in messages sent by the client.
+The first bit of the *MsgType* byte, labeled with *L* can be used by a client to signal packet loss to a server as defined in (#CongestionControl).

 The field *MsgType* is a constant indicating what kind of packet is following the header.
 The possible types are:
 - 0x00: File-Request